varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     sent to the backend to the entire header had been received.

   Varnish:hitmiss
-    Whether the request was a cache hit or miss.
-Pipe and pass are considered misses.
+    One of the 'hit' or 'miss' strings, depending on whether the request was a cache hit or miss.
+Pipe, pass and synth are considered misses.

   Varnish:handling
-    How the request was handled, whether it was a cache hit, miss, pass, pipe or synth.
+    One of the 'hit', 'miss', 'pass', 'pipe' or 'synth' strings indicating how the request was handled.

   Varnish:side
     Backend or client side.
 One of two values, 'b' or 'c', depending